NativeScript/docs-v7/getting-started/chapter-3.md

 What's going on here?

-- First, you're creating a `user` view model that is based on the NativeScript Observable module.
+1. You're creating a `user` view model that is based on the NativeScript Observable module.
 You create the view model with two properties, `email` and `password`, that are pre-populated with some dummy values.
-- Next, you bind the page to the `user` view model by setting it as the page's `bindingContext` property.
+2. You bind the page to the `user` view model by setting it as the page's `bindingContext` property.
 This is specifically what makes the curly bracket syntax work.

 Simply put, properties placed on a page's binding context are available to XML elements using the `{% raw %}{{ propertyName }}{% endraw %}` syntax.
 Because JavaScript sets the view model's `email` to `"user@domain.com"`, and because you bound the email address text field to that property using `<TextField text="{% raw %}{{ email }}{% endraw %}">`, when you run this app you'll see "user@domain.com" appear on the front end.

 ![](img/cli-getting-started/chapter3/ios/3.png)
 ![](img/cli-getting-started/chapter3/android/3.png)

 What's really cool is that the binding is two-way.
-Meaning, when the user types text in these text fields, those changes are immediately made to your view model.
+Meaning, when the user types text in these text fields, those changes are immediately applied to your view model.

-In order to use these values, and to make this login functional by tying the your app into a backend service, you're going to need the ability to make HTTP calls.
+To use these values, and to make this login functional by tying the your app into a backend service, you're going to need the ability to make HTTP calls.
 And to make HTTP calls in NativeScript you use the NativeScript http module.
 Let's look at how NativeScript modules work.